 2 official links

 Brayden Wilson led the Big Sky in tackles for loss as a Weber State Football defensive end in 2023, racking up 16.5 TFL — a total that also ranked 11th nationally across all FCS football.
-He added 7.5 sacks in the same season, earned second-team All-Big Sky honors, and started 11 games.
-The Kaysville, Utah, product has spent his college years giving the Wildcats a Davis County route into the program's defensive front.
+He added 7.5 sacks in the same season, earned All-Big Sky honors, and started 11 games.
+The Kaysville, Utah, product spent his Weber State years giving the Wildcats a Davis County route into the program's defensive front before taking that résumé up a level.

-The 25-game career line entering 2024 — 81 total tackles, 23.5 tackles for loss, 8.5 career sacks — places Wilson among the program's most-productive defensive linemen of the past several seasons.
+His full Weber State career line — 138 tackles, 30 tackles for loss, and 12.5 sacks across a two-time All-Big Sky run — places Wilson among the program's most-productive defensive linemen of the era.

 Kaysville to Ogden